What does the Council do

 - Cemetery - control and management.
 The Cemetery is situated on Brackley Road.
 As well as full plots a Memorial Garden for interment of ashes is located on site.
 Regulations apply to the size and design of memorial headstones and tablets.

 - Allotments – control and management.
 The Allotments are situated at the western end of High Street.
 Tenants enter into an Agreement with the Parish Council and pay rent twice a year.
-There are no vacancies at the moment and no names on the Waiting List.
+There is currently one vacancy for as half size plot.
 If you would like to put your name down on the Waiting List please contact the Parish Clerk.

 - Portway Pocket Park